From Tragedy, Rebirth

 It was a beautiful morning on April 25, 2015 when Ally Willen and her two roommates were hiking the Gillespie Pass in Mount Aspiring National Park.
 Ally was studying abroad in New Zealand and had fallen in love with the country’s breathtaking landscapes, from the Redwood Forest near Rotorua to the glaciers in Fiordland National Park.

-Before they even returned to the US with Ally’s body, Michelle and Todd Willen knew that they wanted to carry on Ally’s legacy.
+After the shock of losing their daughter began to subside, Michelle and Todd Willen knew that they wanted to carry on Ally’s legacy.

 “We thought, ‘We’ve got to give back…We felt compelled to do something,’” Michelle said.